- Recombinant virus comparison

 For these reasons, due caution must be exercised in the production and handling of any recombinant lentivirus.
 The user is strongly advised not to create VSV-G pseudotyped lentiviruses capable of expressing known oncogenes.

-For more information on Biosafety Level 2 agents and practices, download Biosafety in Microbiological and Biomedical Laboratories (BMBL), Fifth Edition (Revised December 2009), HHS Pub.
-No. (CDC) 21-1112.
-U.S. Department of Health and Human Services Centers for Disease Control and Prevention and NIH.
+For more information on Biosafety Level 2 agents and practices, refer to the latest version of Biosafety in Microbiological and Biomedical Laboratories (BMBL) from the CDC and NIH.

 Summary of Biosafety Level 2 practices